fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 `fusioncharts.maps.js`|This file is the core map renderer file.
 The map definitions, however, are stored separately, as explained next. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.maps.js`.|
 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective `JavaScript` file names.|
+`vue-fusioncharts.js`|This file is the vue source file, which is required when you want to work with `Vue-FusionCharts` wrapper.|
+`vue-fusioncharts.js.map`|This file is the vue source file of maps, which is required when your want to render maps using `Vue-FusionCharts` wrapper.|
+`vue-fusioncharts.min.js`|This file is the minified source file.|

+Installation of FusionCharts Suite XT involves copying and pasting the files from the downloaded package into your project folder.

-In order to install, create an HTML file and follow the steps given below:
+After that, you can include the file in your web applications and start building your charts, gauges, and maps.
+In order to include, create an HTML file and follow the steps given below:

 **Step 1: Include Vue core library:**